Research Admissions Aug 2024

 Advanced Topics: You will be questioned on the topics related to labs selected in the student information Google form.
 The topics for each lab and the prior training expected are listed below.
 Candidates choosing a lab must be prepared on at least one of the lab-related interview topics.

-Candidates for the Ph.D. program should prepare well on their fundamentals, come with a focus and knowledge of the research areas they would like to target in their Ph.D., and have clarity on the preferred lab(s) and the kind of work done in them.
+As this interview process is aimed at selecting the best candidates for the CDS Ph.D. program, applicants should prepare well on their fundamentals, come with a focus and knowledge of the research areas they would like to target in their Ph.D., and have clarity on the preferred lab(s) and the kind of work done in them.
 Review the research topics and the papers from the labs you are interested in.

-The following labs (ATCG, BioMedIA, BCL, CSPL, FLAME, MATRIX, MIG, NATL, QUEST, SCL, STARS) accept students from all background qualifications.
+The following labs (ATCG, BCL, CSPL, MATRIX) accept students from all background qualifications.

 1. Algorithmic Techniques for Computational Genomics (ATCG)